maxharlow/csvmatch/README.md

 Find (fuzzy) matches between two CSV files in the terminal.

-Part of a set of terminal-based CSV tools, also including [CSV Pivot] (https://github.com/maxharlow/csvpivot) and [CSV Bar] (https://github.com/maxharlow/csvbar).
+Part of a set of terminal-based CSV tools, also including [CSV Pivot](https://github.com/maxharlow/csvpivot) and [CSV Bar](https://github.com/maxharlow/csvbar).

 Tested on Python 2.7 and 3.5.